ESPript 3.0

 • hydropathy,

-• secondary structures elements,
+• secondary structure elements,

 • intermolecular contacts,